TSAndrews/EmbeddedKnowledgeBO/README.md

 Computing performance metrics after modelling increases the early rate of improvement of the system due to the increased knowledge of the effects of reactor parameters on the metrics, but this early bias likely decreases exploration rate, and thus does little to improve the overall optimization times.
 It’s possible that these drawbacks could be overcome by the use of non-constant priors or by merely enforcing a spacing criterion during experimental selection in early iterations.

+This research only serves as a precursory study of the effects of post modelling metric computation.
+There was insufficient exploration of benchmarks or algorithm parameters to have a strong confidence in the findings.
+Further research is still required.

 ## References:
 1. Felton, K. C., Rittig, J. G., & Lapkin, A. A. (2021), [Summit: benchmarking machine learning methods for reaction optimisation](https://doi.org/10.1002/cmtd.202000051). _Chemistry‐Methods_, _1_(2), 116-122.